TikhonJelvis/website/drafts/How-Clean-Should-Your-Code-Be/index.md

   * Clean code is not substantially slower to write.

     Clean code is less a matter of extra work and more a matter of having the right habits.
 People avoid writing quality code because they don't have and don't want to build these habits, not because it's inherently harder.
+Learning new habits is hard and the human mind loves taking shortcuts, but that just ends up wasting time overall.

   * You'll spend less time debugging.

     Mentally, it's easy to separate how long it takes to write the "initial" version of the code from how long it takes to iron out the "obvious" bugs.
 But you aren't done until the code (mostly) works!
-If you account for debugging, extra time spent writing code will be canceled out.
+If you account for debugging, extra time spent writing cleaner code will be canceled out.

   * Adding features and making changes is *far* easier.